jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 Latte allows endorsements on image properties, configuration properties, and the endorsers themselves.

-### VM image properties
+### Code properties
-One can endorse certain properties of images based on the code.
+One can endorse certain properties of an image based on the code included in the image.
+An open-source community might endorse that a certain release of TLS they work on is *no-heartbleed*.
+L-Kube itself uses properties such as *attester*, *builder*, and *endorser* to facilitate the verification of attestation, image build information, and endorsements.
 For example, with the following commands Bob endorses on the property of *attester* for kube-image that kmaster runs.
 Bob then stores the link to this endorsement into his *trust hub*.

 ```